 It is recommended for patients receiving an ORAL ANTICOAGULANT therapy that the blood test is done in the morning hours.
 After the test they can continue with their usual therapy.
 This also applies to patients who take therapy for chronic diseases.

-In order to obtain reliable results, in consultation with your physician, the blood test should be performed after therapy termination and washout period (the time required for the body to clean the system of certain medication and set a new baseline) - this particularly refers to iron and hormone therapy, vitamin supplements, etc.
+In order to obtain reliable results, in consultation with your physician, the blood test should be performed after therapy termination and washout period (the time required for the body to clean the system of certain medication ) - this particularly refers to iron and hormone therapy, vitamin supplements, etc.

 For urine and/or urine culture analysis, the first morning urine is collected (midstream specimen), necessary after performed personal hygiene (using warm water and soap), gathered in a sterile container and delivered to the lab as soon as possible.
 If you are not able to come to the lab right away, place the urine in a refrigerator.
 The specimen should, however, be delivered to the lab within two hours of collecting or within four hours at the latest if it was refrigerated.